The City of Edmonton works with community members to stop the spread of Prohibited Noxious and Noxious Weeds listed in the Alberta Weed Control Act.

 Did you know that invasive species is the second biggest threat to biodiversity?
 Volunteer to help stop the spread of invasive plants in Edmonton!

 In the past few years, hundreds of volunteers have participated in weed pull events to fight invasive species and to preserve the biodiversity in our beautiful river valley.
-Please stay tuned for more information about volunteer events in 2021.
+Thank you to all the new and returning volunteers in 2021, and we look forward to having you join us again next year!

 What You Can Do At Home